maobupa/maobupa/README.md

 - 👋 Hi, I’m @maobupa
-- 👀 I’m interested in machine learning, LLM, NLP, computational humanities, text analysis
+- 🌱 M.S.
+Symbolic Systems @ Stanford
-- 🌱 I’m currently a master student in Symbolic Systems at Stanford.
+- 💞️ I'm working at the intersection of AI, education, and human.
+I love to turn abstract ideas into real concrete systems.
+My recent interest focuses on how human and AI system reason, learn, and communicate.
-- 💞️ My current project focuses on training transformer models for liteary analysis and building LLMs agents for different simulation purposes
+- 🧩 Recent Projects: Adversarial Multi-agent Grader, Student Simulator for Oral Exam Generations, Analogical LLM
 - 📫 How to reach me maohuijun01@gmail.com

 <!---